-During the 2006-07 quota year, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
+During the first year of the 2009-11 fishing season, no discarding of SBT was observed or reported in logbooks collected in the purse seine fishery in the Great Australian Bight.
+However, one observed set was aborted because of too many fish, and the fish were released alive.